 BYOD, or bring your own device is a term often used when referring to IT (Information Technology).
 This is a policy where employees are allowed to bring a personally owned mobile device(s).
 Such as (mobile phones, laptops, tablets, and other devices) and connect them to the corporate network.
 To access privileged or private company information or applications.

 Why should I care about BYOD in business?

 Now you know what BYOD is, now why should I care?
 Well, the alarming truth is that BYOD has made very significant inroads into business corporate networks.

 An example of a bad BYOD policy is when personal phone number(s) are intermingled with business phone numbers.
-When a salesperson is allowed to use a personal mobile phone number to receive customers calls.
+When a salesperson is allowed to use a personal mobile phone number to receive customers’ calls.
 What if

 Your customers will continue to call this former employee, who may have gone to work for your competition.
 Do you think this would cause loss of revenue and loss of customers?
-Yes it would.
+Yes, it would.

-A more troublesome and issue arises with the loss or theft of a mobile device which contains sensitive personal, financial, information.
+A more troublesome and issue arises with the loss or theft of a mobile device that contains sensitive personal, financial, information.
 This information can then fall into the wrong hands where the information can be used for nefarious purposes.

 What is the company policy on BYOD?

 A challenging but important task for companies who decide to utilize BYOD.
 Is to develop a policy that defines exactly what sensitive company information needs.
 To be protected and which employee(s) should have access to this information.
 In addition, the company then must educate all employees on these policies and the risks of the BYOD to ensure the proper security of data.

 Slick Cyber Systems recommends that each company should implement a BYOD policy.
 Then train and advise all staff to the possible implications of BYOD when accessing the business’s network.